-We are sad to announce that the show has been cancelled for February/March 2019.
-We hope to mount it this summer.
-Stay tuned!
+We are happy to announce that the show has been rescheduled for October, 2019!

 Fusing the dramatic territories of Clown and Tragedy, this gut-wrenching piece of physical theatre explores the liminal state between balance and falling, and the consequences of the human heart’s choice between the two.
 Arising from Trotter’s own experience with addiction, anxiety and insomnia, Idiopathic is a hallucinatory vision of a life whose purpose and meaning have eroded from within, and whose stability has become simply impossible.